 Steve Campbell enters his fifth season on the UMBC coaching staff, after joining head coach Leslie Wray and the Retrievers in January of 2012.
 The coaching duo has helped the team to combine for a 30-21-8 record over the last three seasons, including a pair of top-two finishes in the America East standings and back-to-back-to-back appearances in the America East tournament.

 Campbell was a member of the 2013 America East Coaching Staff of the Year that helped to guide the Retrievers to an unforgettable season.
-The Retrievers, who posted the third-biggest turnaround among Division I women’s soccer programs, broke their way into the record books with a program-best 13 wins and posted the biggest-turnaround in America East history en route to their first-ever regular-season title.
+The Retrievers, who posted the third-biggest turnaround among Division I women’s soccer programs that season, broke their way into the record books with a program-best 13 wins and posted the biggest turnaround in America East history en route to their first-ever regular-season title.
 UMBC continued its success into the postseason, earning its first-ever conference tournament crown and a berth to the program’s first NCAA Tournament.

 Campbell has years of experience at both the collegiate and youth level.
 The native of Derbyshire, England served as a volunteer men’s soccer assistant coach at his alma mater, the University of Maryland from 1996-98.
 In his last two seasons, the Terrapins won the ACC Tournament Championship and then made it to the 1998 NCAA Final Four.